alyssacassity/Filterbank_DSPSR_pipeline/README.md

 1. Make a csv file for each MJD with `positive_bursts_1.csv` from CHIPSPIPE (I was too lazy to figure out how to get around this for now) with __split_csv.sh__

 2. Make filterbank files rather than NPZs around a single pulse using __Fitburst_fil_generator_decoupled.py__ .
-Need to change zoom window as appropriate given the spin period.
+Need to change zoom window as appropriate given the spin period, and source name in line 147 "filfiles".
 Run on the csvs with only real bursts (I made a copy of `positive_burst_1.csv` with RFI removed) - run using __fil_gen_job.sh__ to loop through each line in the csv

 3. Run dspsr on the fils with __run_fil_dspsr.sh__ : `dspsr -k CHIME -nsub 1 -F 1 -E pulsar.par name.fil -O name` . pulsar.par is just the original par file.
 I think? it only works if it's renamed to pulsar.par